mjmcnelis/RKM/README.md

 **RKM (c) Mike McNelis**

 Created on 4/20/2021 by Mike McNelis\
-Last edited on 5/18/2021 by Mike McNelis
+Last edited on 5/24/2021 by Mike McNelis

 ## Summary
 An explicit Runge-Kutta ODE solver with a new adaptive step size method.

-The Python code evolves ordinary differential equations with one of three adaptive methods:
+This Python code evolves ordinary differential equations with one of three adaptive methods:

 | ||
 |:----:|:-------------:|